sshonosuke/Robust-LMM/README.md

 The repository includes the following files.

 - `RLMM-HGD.R` : Implementation of the proposed robust linear mixed models (RLMM)
-- `Example-.R`: Example of fitting RLMM to simulated data
+- `example.R`: Example of fitting RLMM to simulated data